 Segmentation allows you to send relevant, customized, and timely notifications to each audience segment, thereby maximizing your chances for engagement and conversion.

-Push Notification Tip #3: Selecting the right kind of push notification for each message
+Golden Tip #3: Select the right kind for each message

 Technically speaking, push notifications are simple blocks of text with a headline, a subheadline, one or more CTA buttons, and (sometimes) a Settings button.

 There are several creative ways to use the structure of push notification.
-If used right, push notifications can stoke positive emotions and the positive feeling gets reinforced when they click the CTA.
+If used right, they can stoke positive emotions and the positive feeling gets reinforced when they click the CTA.

 You can entertain them, make them feel loved, or even simply remind them of their account renewal date.
 There are several uses of these notifications.
 But which type of push notification should you send for what purpose?

-Let’s see some creative ways to use push notifications.
+Let’s see some creative ways to use them.

 Funny or inspirational messages